How to Get a Police Report for a Car Accident in Philadelphia

 The Location of the Accident

 When detailing the location of the accident, Pennsylvania requests that the filer indicate the city, borough, or township where the accident happened.
-If the accident happened at an intersection, the names of the intersecting streets or a nearby street should be named.
+If the accident happened at an intersection, the names of the intersecting streets or nearby street should be named.

 If the accident occurred on a highway, you should make a note of the nearest milepost that would indicate your location.
 These signs are placed along the side of the road at set intervals and often around bridges.